 Oxford Study Courses Ltd is the Data Controller for information submitted by you to OSC via our websites, by email or post, by phone, at events, or through any other direct interaction with OSC relating to OSC’s own courses and products.
 That means we determine the purpose of the storage or processing of personal information.

 OSC has subsidiary companies established in the USA (Oxford Study Courses Inc) and Australia (Oxford Study Courses (Australia) Pty Ltd) in order to manage our activities in those countries and your data from OSC may if relevant be processed by them, or they may collect further personal information from you that is stored and processed by OSC.

 Where OSC provides services on behalf of another organisation, that organisation will be the Data Controller but OSC will act as Data Processor in order to undertake those services which may include event management, marketing, sales, or other activities.
-For example, we are a Data Processor for IBSCA and LIGC.

 This Privacy Statement was issued on 16 May 2018.